Elvis10ten/notes/src/2025-1-nand-to-tetris.md

 The act of "remembering something" is inherently time-dependent: You remember now what has been committed to memory before.
 Thus, in order to build chips that "remember" information, we must first develop some standard means for representing the progression of time.

 In most computers, the progression of time is regulated by a <mark>clock signal</mark>.
-This signal oscillates between two values, `0` (low/tick) and `1` (high/tock), at a regular pace.
+This signal oscillates between two values, `0` (called low/tick) and `1` (called high/tock), at a regular pace.

 The clock hardware implementation is usually an oscillator that generates a square wave.
 The frequency of the clock signal is measured in **Hertz** (Hz), which is the number of oscillations per second.

 ![Clock signal](/docs/assets/nand-images/hertz.webp)
 <em><a href="https://www.xtronical.com/6502computerep3/">Image source</a></em>

-The elapsed time between the beginning of a "tick" and the end of a subsequent "tick" is called a **clock cycle**.
+The elapsed time between the beginning of a "tick" and the end of a subsequent "tock" is called a **clock cycle**.

 The clock is used to synchronize the sequential chips.
 Using the hardware’s circuitry, this signal is simultaneously broadcast to every sequential chip throughout the computer platform.